RinardNick/client_mcp/documentation-plan.md

 7. ✅ **Accessibility**: Usable by all (including screen readers)
 8. ✅ **Consistency**: Follows style guide
 9. ✅ **Testing**: Examples have been tested and work
+10. ✅ **Responsiveness**: Works well on mobile, tablet, and desktop devices
+11. ✅ **Performance**: Loads quickly and functions smoothly on all devices

 ## Next Steps